Agave Park Planting Project

 Reforesting Austin’s Agave Neighborhood Park

 Through a concerted effort between TreeFolks, the City of Austin’s Watershed Protection Department, and the Agave Neighborhood, young trees will be planted across a total of 13.41 acres along the creek.
-This community planting project grow into a beautiful forest for the enjoyment of many generations, providing green space, wildlife habitat, and will help to mitigate the effects of climate change.
+This community planting project will grow into a beautiful forest for the enjoyment of many generations, providing green space, wildlife habitat, and will help to mitigate the effects of climate change.

 Stemming from TreeFolks’ Central Texas Floodplain Reforestation Program (CTFRP), this neighborhood park reforestation project will contribute to Austin’s urban tree canopy.
 Streamside or “Riparian” forests improve water quality, provide diverse wildlife habitat and contribute to our overall well-being.
 TreeFolks’ Reforestation Program reforests degraded creeks, streams and rivers across a 7 county region, to improve the health of our water, provide regional cooling and remove carbon, CO2, pollutants from the atmosphere.
 Trees planted through this program are protected for 26 years while generating Carbon+ Credits.
 Carbon+ Credits are purchased by the City of Austin to offset local emissions and help reach carbon neutrality goals.
 Revenue from carbon credit sales is then used to plant more trees!